Advertising is to be restricted in Armenia. What is going to happen to the local gambling market?

 Amendments to the gambling legislature are approved.
 New restrictions will be a reality soon.

-Amendments to the Law on Advertising were brought to the Armenian parliament in January.
+Amendments to the Law on Advertising external linkExternal links are prohibited to the Armenian parliament in January.
 They were to set new restrictions on advertising for gambling operators.
 According to the bill adopted in the first reading, advertising will be allowed only in four-star (or above) hotels and at the entrance or on the façade of the buildings where gambling takes place.
 The ads will be totally banned from other places.

 The amendments were criticised by both the operators and the mass media.
 So, what’s going to be changed?

 The Armenian government gradually tighten the legislation

 The first serious gambling restrictions were brought to life in 2019.
 The local government limited the total number of betting retail shops and online casinos.
 Capital administrative regions could have only one facility of this kind.
 Slot machines that were located in gas stations were completely banned.